 CSR activities provide a platform for developing numerous skills of the employees in a rather non-judgmental fashion.
 This is a great way to build people skills, leadership skills and organizational skills.
 CSR initiatives must be employee driven and lead by employees with minimum involvement of managers.
 With this sort of an environment, it opens up opportunities to showcase initiative and innovation.
 It poses problem-solving situations and thereby becomes a platform to unlearn and relearn and foster more progressive attitudes which definitely spills over to work-related matters as well.

 CSR activities generate a lot of positive feelings among employees which then results in a positive work environment leading to a highly positive work culture – a prerequisite for talent retention and attraction.
-Therefore ensuring that companies have a strong CSR programme can be significant in not only motivating employees but also to show up at work with a real sense of purpose.
+Therefore, ensuring that companies have a strong CSR program can be significant in not only motivating employees but also to show up at work with a real sense of purpose.
 This has also shown to have a competitive advantage over other organizations and will extend loyalties to not just employees but also customers, partners, suppliers and other stakeholders.

 As part of the human species, all that we ever wanted was to have a sense of purpose, to bring about a positive impact to the place we are living in.
 CSR involvement enables individuals to do so in a collaborative manner yielding fruits for employees, organization and the business in its entirety.
-According to the managing director of corporate citizenship of Deloitte, Douglas Marshall, 70 % of the millennials decision to work for an organization was dependant on the fact whether they undertook corporate social responsibility programs.
+According to the managing director of corporate citizenship of Deloitte, Douglas Marshall, 70 % of the millennials decision to work for an organization was dependent on the fact whether they undertook corporate social responsibility programs.

 According to a CECP led ‘Giving in numbers’ study that focuses on corporate social strategies, it was found that the role of employees in CSR is on the rise.
 Organizations are more and more focusing on their social strategy in order to attract and retain purpose oriented employees who are known to be a lot more productive in the workplace.
 Purpose oriented individuals are known to have 20% longer tenure, 50% higher chances to take up a leadership position, 47% more likely to advocate the causes of the company and 64% more likely to have a fulfilled career.
 2016 Edelman Trust Barometer states that 80% of the public feels that business can increase its profits while parallelly improving the societal and economic conditions of the community within which it operates.